 Benches & beds

 In motorhomes, most benches convert into beds.
 Test them to see if everything works well.
 If you find out the first night that your bed doesn’t fit properly, you won’t be very happy.
-If you have a bunk bed when traveling with children, you should also check the safety net.
+If you have a bunk bed when travelling with children, you should also check the safety net.

 The main features to check in the kitchen are: